puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

 * `scope` is the set of [variables](./variables.html) available to make decisions about the hierarchy and perform data interpolation.
 * `order_override` is a requested first hierarchy level, which can optionally be inserted at the top of the hierarchy.
 * `resolution_type` is the requested [lookup type](./lookup_types.html).
+    TODO JEAN: make it so this describes what the different `resolution_type` values can be. basically, either a symbol (list the available symbols) or a hash like `{:behavior => 'deeper', 'knockout_prefix' => 'xx'}`.
+See here: https://github.com/puppetlabs/pre-docs/blob/a862f246dc1885efe02f3a9503791a2b3141ca07/hiera/lookup-2.x-api.md#ability-to-pass-deep-merge-options-in-each-lookup-call
 * `context` is a hash that contains a key named `:recurse_guard`.
 You never need to call methods on this object, but you'll need to pass it along later if you make any calls to `Backend.parse_answer` or `Backend.parse_string`.
 This parameter helps Hiera correctly propagate the order_override and the recursion guard used for detecting endless lookup recursions in interpolated values.

 {% highlight ruby %}
     class Hiera